On a Sunday evening in March, the Dutch prime minister told us to “stay at home”, and from that moment on, it has seemed like home is all there is.

 I make a half-hearted counter-offer.
 Would they like to come outside with me?
 To take a bike ride?
 Do some chalk drawings on the pavement?
 Maybe play on the scooters a bit?
 But after days and days of sunshine, the weather has turned damp and grey; we can all see that.
 The children shake their heads: they’d rather stay inside, at home.

 Even in the least complicated cases, when home feels like the home in “Home Sweet Home”, or “Home is where the heart is”, or any of the other aphorisms, there are still two sides to the story.
-“Living someplace means constantly bouncing back and forth between two urges: once you’ve found a place to stay, you want to get out, get some fresh air, go somewhere, and as soon as you’re out you start to think you should be getting back, to ,” Hoexum writes.
+“Living someplace means constantly bouncing back and forth between two urges: once you’ve found a place to stay, you want to get out, get some fresh air, go somewhere, and as soon as you’re out you start to think you should be getting back, to the safety of home ,” Hoexum writes.

 For the ancient Greeks, Hestia, goddess of the hearth, represented “home”; but she was not the only one.
 Hermes did too, the god with winged sandals, the one who was always on the move.
 This duality among the gods, Hoexum writes, reflects a sense of home “marked by the same duality that humans have: mankind...is controlled by centrifugal as well as centripetal forces.”